skushagra9/Notion-Whatsapp-AI/README.md

 5. Now for NOTION_PAGE_ID, go to https://developers.notion.com/docs/working-with-page-content
-   go to `where can I find my page id`, and follow the steps from there All the notes you will take on the whatsapp will get appended to the page whose page_id you would set as NOTION_PAGE_ID.
+   go to `where can I find my page id`, and follow the steps from there All the notes you will take on the whatsapp will get appended as pages to the page whose page_id you would set as NOTION_PAGE_ID.

 6. Run the server
    ```sh